 What to Know About the New Federal Regulations for Energy Efficiency

-The Department of Energy (DOE) regularly releases new rules targeted on reducing energy consumption and pollution in the United States.
-With the latest 2023 HVAC regulatory changes now in effect, you could wonder if the changes impact new air conditioners, energy efficiency and the need to replace your current AC system.
-Here are the answers to some frequently asked questions on these new standards.
+The Department of Energy (DOE) frequently releases new rules targeted on reducing energy consumption and pollution in the United States.
+With the most recent 2023 HVAC regulatory changes now in effect, you may wonder how these changes impact new air conditioning systems, energy efficiency and if they mean you will have to replace your existing AC system.
+Here are the answers to the most frequently asked questions on these new standards.

 Why Did the DOE Make HVAC Regulatory Changes?

-The new guidelines, which took effect on January1, 2023, impact new AC units and heat pumps.
-These changes aim to standardize and optimize energy efficiency, generate more environmentally friendly options and set new standards for refrigerants and testing methods.
+The new rules, which took effect on January1, 2023, cover new air conditioning systems and heat pumps.
+These updates are designed to standardize and optimize energy efficiency, generate more environmentally friendly options and establish new standards for refrigerants and testing methods.

 How Is Heating and Cooling Efficiency Measured?

-All air conditioners and heat pumps receive a seasonal energy efficiency ratio (SEER) signifying the level of cooling output in British thermal units or BTUs over a normal cooling season divided by the energy consumed.
-The higher the SEER rating, the more energy efficient the model is, as it can remove the same quantity of heat using less energy.
-This rating process has been an industry standard since the 1970s, empowering consumers to easily evaluate different AC units and choose ones that meet their energy efficiency desires.
+All air conditioners and heat pumps get a seasonal energy efficiency ratio (SEER) signifying the level of cooling output over a typical cooling season (in British thermal units or BTUs) divided by the power consumed (in watt-hours).
+The higher the SEER rating, the more energy efficient the model is, as it can remove the same quantity of heat using a lesser amount of energy.
+This rating system has been an industry standard since the 1970s, allowing consumers to easily assess different AC units and choose ones that meet their energy efficiency desires.

-Quite a few air conditioners also earn an energy efficiency ratio (EER) calculated by dividing the cooling output (BTUs per hour) by the electrical power input (in watts) at a single point in time.
-Unlike SEER, EER does not account for seasonal changes and instead assesses the unit’s efficiency during peak operation.
-EER is used for determining an air conditioner’s operation during the hottest days of the year.
+Many ACs also earn an energy efficiency ratio (EER) calculated by dividing the cooling output (BTUs per hour) by the electrical power input (in watts) at a single point in time.
+Unlike SEER, EER does not account for seasonal changes and instead measures the unit’s efficiency during peak operation.
+EER is used for determining an air conditioner’s performance during the hottest days of the year.

-Heat pump heating efficiency is measured using the heating seasonal performance factor (HSPF).
-This ratio determines the total heating required during the heating season (in BTUs) divided by the total watt-hours of energy consumed.
-Similar to SEER and EER, a higher HSPF rating indicates greater energy efficiency.
-HSPF has been a common heating efficiency metric since the late 1980s.
+Heat pump heating efficiency is measured utilizing the heating seasonal performance factor (HSPF).
+This ratio calculates the total heating required during the heating season (in BTUs) divided by the total watt-hours of energy consumed.
+A lot like SEER and EER, a higher HSPF rating signifies greater energy efficiency.
+HSPF has been a common heating efficiency measurement since the late 1980s.

 How Are SEER2, EER2 and HSPF2 Different?

-SEER2, EER2 and HSPF2 are the most recent ways to measure air conditioner and heat pump efficiency.
-These brand-new standards give homeowners a more accurate understanding of their energy use when they purchase a particular AC unit or heat pump.
+SEER2, EER2 and HSPF2 are the latest ways to evaluate air conditioning and heat pump efficiency.
+These brand-new standards give homeowners a more precise picture of their energy use when they buy a particular AC unit or heat pump.

-SEER2-compliant units also use updated refrigerants with lower global warming potential (GWP) and ozone depletion potential (ODP) compared to previously used refrigerants.
-Outdated R-22 (Freon) and R-410A (Puron) will be recovered and sold for repairing older units, but they won’t be allowed in new Air conditioning systems.
+SEER2-compliant models also use updated refrigerants with lower global warming potential (GWP) and ozone depletion potential (ODP) compared to previous refrigerants.
+Outdated R-22 (Freon) and R-410A (Puron) will be recovered and sold for fixing older units, but they won’t be allowed in new Air conditioning systems.

 What Are the New 2023 Federal Regulations for Energy Efficiency?

-The changes in HVAC system evaluation criteria mean SEER2, EER2 and HSPF2 are more exact.
-They include testing equipment under more realistic field conditions, accounting for ductwork and static pressure, which SEER, EER and HSPF ratings don’t factor into calculations.
+The changes in HVAC system evaluation requirements mean SEER2, EER2 and HSPF2 are more precise.
+They entail testing equipment under more accurate field conditions, accounting for ductwork and static pressure, which SEER, EER and HSPF ratings don’t consider.

 How Do I Find My Current HVAC Efficiency Rating?

-The first place to check is the yellow EnergyGuide label stuck to the side of your AC or heat pump.
-You can also search for your unit’s make and model on the DOE’s Energy Compliance Certification Database.
+The first place to check is the yellow EnergyGuide label on the side of your AC or heat pump.
+You can also look for your unit’s make and model on the DOE’s Energy Compliance Certification Database.

-Systems installed before 2023 will have a SEER rating.
-Those manufactured in 2022 or earlier but installed after January 1, 2023, will also have a SEER rating.
-All models constructed and installed in 2023 or later will get a SEER2 rating.
+Units installed prior to 2023 will list a SEER rating.
+Those produced in 2022 or earlier but installed after January 1, 2023, will also have a SEER rating.
+All systems manufactured and installed in 2023 or later will come with a SEER2 rating.

-Note that AC models built before 2023 can only be installed in the Northern U.S. In the South, SEER2-compliant systems are required from January 1 and afterward.
-If an HVAC company breaks these guidelines and the DOE punishes them, they must replace the non-compliant air conditioner without charging the homeowner.
+Notice that AC models made before 2023 can only be installed in the Northern U.S. In the South, SEER2-compliant models are required from January 1 forward.
+If an installer breaks these guidelines and the DOE disciplines them, they must replace the non-compliant AC unit without charging the homeowner.

 Do I Need to Replace My Existing HVAC System?

-No, the switch to SEER2, EER2 and HSPF2 only places restrictions on newly manufactured and installed HVAC units.
-There is not a legal necessity to replace your current cooling system.
-But, if you’re wanting to upgrade, meeting the 2023 HVAC regulatory changes will save you money on energy bills and comes with more advanced features, including smart thermostats and zoning.
+No, the change to SEER2, EER2 and HSPF2 only places restrictions on newly made and installed HVAC units.
+There isn’t any legal requirement to replace your current cooling system.
+However, if you’re wanting to upgrade, meeting the 2023 HVAC regulatory changes will save you money on energy bills and grant access to more advanced features, including smart thermostats and zoning.

-Whether you decide now is the time to replace your current AC system, or you want to keep your current air conditioning in top shape and going strong, Service Experts Heating & Air Conditioning can help.
-We’re on top of the 2023 HVAC regulatory changes and testing requirements, so we can help you pick out and install a compliant AC or heat pump.
-We also perform dependable air conditioning maintenance and repairs if you’re not prepared to replace your system.
+No matter if you decide now is the time to replace your current AC system, or you want to keep your current system in top shape and going strong, Service Experts Heating, Air Conditioning & Plumbing can help.
+We’re on top of the 2023 HVAC regulatory changes and testing requirements, so we can help you find and install a compliant air conditioner or heat pump.
+We also perform quality air conditioning maintenance and repairs if you’re not looking to replace your system.

-When you choose Service Experts Heating & Air Conditioning, you’re partnering with an HVAC company that understands your needs.
-We are devoted to your comfort, environmental sustainability and complete satisfaction.
+When you choose Service Experts Heating, Air Conditioning & Plumbing, you’re partnering with a cooling and heating company that understands your needs.
+We are devoted to your comfort, environmental sustainability and absolute satisfaction.

-Prepared to switch to a SEER2-compliant HVAC unit?
+Prepared to switch to a SEER2-compliant cooling system?
 Still have questions?
-Call Service Experts Heating & Air Conditioning at 561-629-1826 today, and we’ll guide you every single step of the way!
+Call Service Experts Heating, Air Conditioning & Plumbing at 866-397-3787 today, and we’ll guide you every single step of the way!